loladenney/loladenney.github.io/crossword/crossword-tool/README.md

 ## features
 - UI is pure (ugly) HTML
-- the crossword games are stored as arrays like this [a,b,c,d] -> a b c d
+- the crossword games are stored as 1d arrays like this [a,b,c,d] -> a b c d
-- when a crossword is saved with this tool, it gets saved to ~loladenney.github.io/crossword/puzzles where it's filename is ???????? i havent decided yet
+- when a crossword is created with this tool, it gets saved to ~loladenney.github.io/crossword/puzzles where it's filename is ???????? i havent decided yet

 ## file structure